Technorely/tendermint/docs/spec/abci/apps.md

 not broadcasted to other peers and not included in a proposal block.

 `Data` contains the result of the CheckTx transaction execution, if any.
-It is semantically meaningless to Tendermint.
+It is semantically meaningless to Tenderely.

-`Tags` include any tags for the execution, though since the transaction has not been committed yet, they are effectively ignored by Tendermint.
+`Tags` include any tags for the execution, though since the transaction has not been committed yet, they are effectively ignored by Tenderely.

 ### DeliverTx